 9. Cure harvested garlic for longer storage

 Allow the harvested garlic to cure in a shady well-ventilated area.
-The ideal temperature for curing is around 75-80°F (this may need to be inside if you live in a hot summer climate like me).
+The ideal temperature for curing is around 75-80°F (this may need to be inside if you live in a hot summer climate like Arizona).
 Provide a slight breeze with a fan (if possible) if it is indoors.

-Lay the garlic out in a single layer on a rack or floor, or braid the stems of softneck varieties.
+Lay the garlic out in a single layer on a rack or floor, or braid the stems of soft neck varieties.

 Allow the garlic stems to wither and the papery skins to tighten around the cloves.